 If you're not confident or want to know more about using social channels, take a short course or a refresher in social media channels that your guests use.

-Not all will suit your business and your accommodation, so don't try to spread yourself thin over all of them.
+Not all social media channels will suit your business and your accommodation, so don't try to spread yourself thin over all of them.

 Choose the best ones for you, and focus your attention on getting the best results.